jecnua/opentofu-aws-kubernetes/modules/kubernetes/README.md

 ## TODO

+- Make k8s 1.12 run and join
+- Make region in bootstrap parametric to find the master (from the node)
 - Update ubuntu from 16.04 to 18.04
+- FIX internal_network_cidr
 - FIX the bash
 - Move the NAT outside
 - Move the IGW outside